Are you looking for a Yorkshire Terrier but even smaller? Look no further than their miniature cousins, the Teacup Yorkie.

 |Cups of Kibble|

-These dogs should be fed every three to four hours (little and often is the best way to go with these tiny dogs).
+These dogs should be fed every three to four hours.
+Little and often is the best diet.

-You do not need to wake them through the night to feed them, just make sure that they have dinner before they sleep and breakfast once they wake.
+You do not need to wake them during the night to feed them, just make sure that they have dinner before they sleep and breakfast once they wake.

-These dogs need a maximum of one cup of dog food daily, this should be split into four or five meals.
+These dogs need a maximum of one cup of dog food daily that should be split into four or five meals.

 Purchase a brand of food specifically designed for smaller dogs, as the kibble will be smaller and better sized for their tiny mouths.

-When your dog first comes home be sure to feed them some of the food that they were eating at the breeders and then slowly move them onto the brand of food you have selected for them.
+When your dog first comes home be sure to feed them some of the food that they were eating at the breeder’s house and then slowly move them onto the brand of food you have selected for them.